Red Sox vs. Padres Player Props Betting Odds

-Player props are listed for Juan Soto and Rafael Devers, among others, when the San Diego Padres host the Boston Red Sox at PETCO Park on Saturday at 10:10 PM ET.
+Player prop betting options for Juan Soto, Rafael Devers and others are available in the San Diego Padres-Boston Red Sox matchup at PETCO Park on Sunday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!